Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Li-ion Battery Modelling

-Figs. \ref{fig:cap_fade_idl} and \ref{fig:cap_fade_cyc} depict the capacity fade characteristics of the LiFePO$_4$ battery due to idling and cycling respectively, both assuming constant cell temperature of $25$ \degree C. Particularly, Fig. \ref{fig:cap_fade_idl} illustrates that capacity fade from idling is slower when the battery SoC is kept low.
+For illustrative purposes, Fig.~\ref{fig:cap_fade_idl} and Fig.~\ref{fig:cap_fade_cyc} depict the capacity fade characteristics \eqref{eq:cap_fade_idl} and \eqref{eq:cap_fade_cyc} obtained in \cite{stroe2016degradation} from the accelerated aging tests.
+Particularly, Fig.~\ref{fig:cap_fade_idl} illustrates that capacity fade from idling \eqref{eq:cap_fade_idl} is slower when the battery SoC is kept low.
 From this figure, one can infer that it is in general better to keep the battery discharged when the service is not required.
-On the other hand, Fig. \ref{fig:cap_fade_cyc} suggests that capacity loss from cycling is the most severe for high DoD and low median SoC.
+On the other hand, Fig.~\ref{fig:cap_fade_cyc} suggests that capacity loss from cycling \eqref{eq:cap_fade_cyc} is the most severe for high DoD and low median SoC.
 Thus, to decrease capacity loss from cycling, one would want to charge and discharge the battery around the highest possible SoC.
 Obviously, the above degradation mechanisms disagree and require a balanced trade-off to ensure optimal battery utilization.